yangshun/tech-interview-handbook/contents/interview-formats-top-companies.md

 - Recruiter phone screen
 - Technical phone interview:
-  - 1 or 2 x algorithm on Google Doc
+  - 1 or 2 x Algorithm on Google Doc
 - Onsite:
   - 1 or 2 x Front end on whiteboard.
 May be required to use Vanilla JS (or at the most, jQuery) depending on the question.
 (Front End only)
   - 2 to 4 x Algorithm on whiteboard